tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/XTalk Script.md

 The documentation is spread across four areas; the Start Center, the Dictionary (API), the Guides and other resources.

-The Start Center is aimed at introducing you to the environmenr, and should be your first port of call if you are a new user.
+The Start Center is aimed at introducing you to the environment, and should be your first port of call if you are a new user.
 The dictionary, or API, is a reference resource which you can refer to while implementing your projects.